timvideos/litex-buildenv/scripts/README.md

 # Building HDMI2USB-misoc-firmware

-These scripts are designed to bootstrap a firmware build environment on Ubuntu 14.04 LTS.
+These scripts are designed to bootstrap a firmware build environment on Ubuntu 14.04 LTS and also works on 15.04 though with less testing.

-Instructions:
+## Prerequisite

-1. Install Xilinx ISE WebPACK 14.7 + activate a licence:
+Install Xilinx ISE WebPACK 14.7 + activate a licence:

   * Download from [http://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/design-tools.html]
   * Install into the default location in /opt (requires X11 GUI):